TomWhitwell/MTM_Newsite_2022/8mu.md

 {% include linkedHeading.html heading="9.
 Finish it off " level=3 %}
 * Screw on the back panel with four m2 screws
+* DON'T WORRY if you have a couple of spare screws left - Thonk put in extras in case you drop one.
 * Attach the rubber fader caps.
 Lightly squeeze the rubber caps between your fingers for 20-30 seconds.
 This warms them up and makes them more malleable to get on the faders.
 * The 8mu was designed to be hand-held, but here are a few ideas about mounting your 8mu.
     * Use stick-on rubber feet if you're putting it on something that might scratch